 On Sunday, February 11, Meredith Lewanowicz shared a testimony about how she had come to realize that membership in a local church was so important to her walk with the Lord.
 We hope that her words continue to inspire and encourage you this week.
-Our Spring 2018 Membership Class began last week.
-This Sunday, February 18th, will be the last day to join this class.
-If you are unable to join for this cycle, our Fall 2018 Membership Class will be held in October.

 I joined KingsWay almost a year ago, in June 2017, after being a long time attender since coming with my family when I was a little kid.
 KingsWay is really the only church I remember attending, so by the time I was old enough to become a member myself, it would have been the simplest choice just to stay here.

 For a while as a young adult, I was a bit weighed down and distracted by spiritual battles with doubt.
 I remember noticing on the drive to church in certain seasons, that I didn’t feel much enthusiasm for going to church.
 Part of this was a very sensitive spirit, coupled with a fear of hearing something from the Bible that would make my doubt worse.
 I didn’t realize that in the midst of being a bit anxious about church, the best place for me to be was in the community of believers, under good teaching.
 God used, and still uses, the community, teaching, and prayer here to help me grow in my understanding of Him, and that has been one of the biggest blessings of being here every week for as long as I can remember.
 It is not a given that every Christian grows up under sound teaching.

 As a side note, to the kids that are listening right now, and have no choice but to come to church because of your parents: You might feel like you’re here just because you have to be, but know that growing up under Biblical teaching and Christian community is God’s grace to you personally, even if you don’t understand that yet.